RevoltSecurities/Subdominator/README.md

   - 23892479:AIdjhakbkdiudgiao
 ```

-**So you configured this different resources of subdominator, now follow the other steps to setting up API keys which I mentioned before here** https://github.com/RevoltSecurities/Subdominator/edit/main/README.md#keys-configurations
+**So you configured this different resources of subdominator, now follow the other steps to setting up API keys which I mentioned before here:** https://github.com/RevoltSecurities/Subdominator/edit/main/README.md#keys-configurations
 **Now After setting up your api keys your provider yaml file looks like**
 ```yaml
 censys: